Trivia: Schoolhouse Rock

 - Missing Episode: Even discounting the weather short that was removed from syndication for years, there is one Scooter Computer episode that has yet to receive an official home video release.
 "Introduction" only survived in audio form on the four-CD soundtrack set released in 1996.
 That is until August 2013, when Darrell Stern (voice of Scooter Computer) found a VHS tape of the lost video and put it up on YouTube.
 You can view it here.

 - Technology Marches On: "Telegraph Line" explains how the nervous system works, using telegraph lines as an analogy.
 These days, it would be easier to explain the nervous system to a child than it is to explain telegraph lines, as they haven't been around since the 1990s.

 - Unintentional Period Piece: Money Rock has a few:

 - One song was about interest.
 A viewer in the new tens might be confused at how small the interest rates on Becky Sue's loan is - the song says "For every dollar you borrow you gotta pay the bank a dollar and a dime", suggesting an interest rate of 10%.
-Banks may actually charge higher interest rates than that in the new tens.
-Especially Student Loans.
+Banks may actually charge higher interest rates than that in the 20-teens — especially if it's a student loan.